-It shouldn’t — but it can.
+It shouldn’t – but it can.
 A passive HDMI splitter may not have enough power to deliver the right picture and audio quality.
-You should also take a look at both the cord and the resolutions that the device supports.
-When adding audio/visual equipment, you should remember that the picture and sound will always be the quality of the worst component.
+You should also look at both the cord and the resolutions that the device supports.
+When adding audio/visual equipment, you should remember that the picture and sound will always have the quality of the worst component.
 You can have an expensive television and an expensive splitter, but if you have poor-quality HDMI cables, it won’t matter.

 Do HDMI Splitters Add Lag?

 A good HDMI splitter should not introduce lag, but a poor splitter might.
 If you see lag, it could be either the splitter box or the other HDMI device sending the signal to the splitter.
 A well-powered splitter will be able to process the split to the signal quickly on the fly.